NZRufus/Disaster-Pipeline/README.md

 ## 7. Acknowledgements ##

- * Appen for providing the data to train the model with
+ * Appen for providing the data to train the model and build project with.